yazhai/test_anything/README2.md

 This tester is from repo /paesanilab/NeuralNets/testcase_forCUDA/ which is originally written in Python with Keras/Theano support.
 In that repo, the trained layers weights/bias were saved in a HDF5 file, and testing samples were written to a text file (in different precisons, respectively).
 The above files are loaded by this C++ code attemping to reproduce similar results as in Python, for the purpose of testing CUDA/CUDNN/CUBLAS utility in C++.
-File *single double_precision_keras_prediction.csv* contains the results from Keras/Theano based Python program.
+File *single/double_precision_keras_prediction.csv* contains the results from Keras/Theano based Python program.

 The results in single floating point precision tester have a difference of around 1e-7, and in double floating point precision have a difference of around 1e-15.